dcodeIO/MetaScript/README.md

  Usage: metascript sourcefile [basedir] -SOMEDEFINE="some" -OTHERDEFINE="thing" [> outfile]
 ```

-And in the case that you have to craft your own runtime, the MetaScript compiler that generates raw meta programs is
-also available as `metac`:
+And in the case that you have to craft your own runtime, the raw compiler is also available as `metac`:

 ```
  Usage: metac sourcefile [> outfile]